 Patients who have a physically demanding job may need to take extra time off work, since strenuous activities and rigorous exercise are not recommended post-surgery.
-Only when your cosmetic surgeon has given you the all clear, you can resume your normal physical activities.
+Only when your cosmetic surgery has given you the all clear, you can resume your normal physical activities.

 Do I Need Special Pain Management After a Male Breast Reduction?

 Patients will be prescribed some medication to reduce the chance of infection after a male breast reduction.
-However, pain management is usually limited to the use of over-the-counter pain medication, unless stated otherwise by your cosmetic surgeon.
+However, pain management is usually limited to the use of over-the-counter pain medication, unless stated otherwise by your cosmetic surgery.

 When you obtain pain relief from your local pharmacist, please consider that aspirin cannot be taken during your recovery process.
 Aspirin can have a negative impact on your recovery process, so please keep pain management medication to options such as ibuprofen or paracetamol.
 If you are unsure about your pain management medication, please contact the Dr Lanzer Clinic before taking any pain relief.